Leafcutter ant: Behaviour

+Parasites

-When the ants are out collecting leaves, they are at risk of attack by some species of phorid flies, parasitoids that lay eggs into the crevices of the worker ants' heads.
-Often, a minim will sit on a worker ant and ward off any attack.
+When the ants are out collecting leaves, they are at risk of attack by some species of phorid flies, parasitoids that lay eggs in the crevices of the worker ants' heads.
+Often, a minim will stand on a worker ant's leaf and ward off any attack.

 Also, the wrong type of fungus can grow during cultivation.
 Escovopsis, a highly virulent fungus, has the potential to devastate an ant garden, as it is horizontally transmitted.
 Escovopsis was cultured, during colony foundation, in 6.6% of colonies.
 However, in one- to two-year-old colonies, almost 60% had Escovopsis growing in the fungal garden.

 Nevertheless, leafcutter ants have many adaptive mechanisms to recognize and control infections by Escovopsis and other micro-organisms.
 The most common known behaviors rely on workers reducing the number of fungal spores by grooming, or removing an infected piece of the fungus garden and throwing it away at the waste dump (described as weeding).